 A Commencement Ceremony is held annually at the end of spring semester.
 The College urges all of its graduates to participate in the Commencement Ceremony.
-Students who receive their degree, certificate or diploma in the summer or fall semester within the same academic year may participate in the Commencement Ceremony.
+Students who receive their degree, certificate or diploma in the fall semester within the same academic year or the summer semester the prior academic year may participate in the Commencement Ceremony.